Long-Term Disability Plan

 The Long-Term Disability Plan was designed with ease of administration for employers and employees.
 Our partner, Lincoln Financial Group, reviews and makes a determination on all disability applications and handles administrative responsibilities for you, including payments and an ongoing review of benefits to verify continued disability.

-Generally, the monthly long-term disability benefit equals 60 percent of the employee’s effective salary when he or she becomes disabled, up to the IRS maximum.
+Generally, the monthly long-term disability benefit equals 70% of the employee’s salary when they become disabled, up to the IRS maximum.

 Disability benefits are reduced by disability payments received from other sources, such as workers’ compensation and Social Security.
 The minimum monthly benefit the employee will receive from the Long-Term Disability Plan is $50.